A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Terminology and common framework

 Let $v$ be a vertex in a loose cycle $C$.
 If $v$ has degree 2 in $C$ then we will say that $v$ is $C$-\emph{external} (or just \emph{external}, if no confusion can arise).
 Otherwise, $v$ has degree 1 in $C$ and we will say that it is $C$-\emph{internal} (or just \emph{internal}).
 A loose Hamilton cycle $H$ has $t$ external vertices and $(s-2) t$ internal vertices.
 In Figure~\ref{f:Cexternal-cases}, vertices $x_1$ and $x_2$ (shown as large black circles) are $C$-external and $H$-external.
 Vertices $z_1$, $z_2$, $z_3$ and $z_4$ (shown as small black circles) are $C$-external and $H$-internal.
 Finally, vertices $y_1$, $y_2$, $y_3$ and $y_4$ (shown as large white circles) are $H$-external and $C$-internal.
 It will be important to know whether a given vertex is external or internal in $C$ and/or $H$.

 The edges of $G(F_C\cap F_H)$ which start or end a component of $G(F_C\cap F_H)$ will play a special role: we call these \emph{terminal} edges.
-If a component of $G(F_C\cap F_H)$ has length at least two then it has two terminal edges, and each terminal edge contains precisely one $C$-external vertex which is incident with an edge of $G(F_C\setminus F_H)$.
-Such a vertex is called a \csg{$C$-\emph{connection vertex}}.
+A $C$-\emph{connection vertex} is a $C$-external vertex that belongs to an edge in $G(F_C\cap F_H)$ and an edge of $G(F_C\setminus F_H)$.
+If a component of $G(F_C\cap F_H)$ has length at least two then it has two terminal edges, and each terminal edge contains precisely one $C$-connection vertex.
 In Figure~\ref{f:Cexternal-cases} there is one component of $G(F_C\cap F_H)$ which has more than one edge (and hence has two distinct terminal edges).
 The $C$-connection vertices for this component are $x_1$ and $z_1$.
-On the other hand, if a component of $G(F_C\cap F_H)$ has length 1 then it has only one terminal edge, containing two $C$-connection vertices. \mi{As mentioned earlier,} in Figure~\ref{f:Cexternal-cases} there are two such components: one has $C$-connection vertices $z_2$ and $x_2$, and the other has $C$-connection vertices $z_3$ and $z_4$.
+On the other hand, if a component of $G(F_C\cap F_H)$ has length 1 then it has only one terminal edge, containing two $C$-connection vertices.
+As mentioned earlier, in Figure~\ref{f:Cexternal-cases} there are two such components: one has $C$-connection vertices $z_2$ and $x_2$, and the other has $C$-connection vertices $z_3$ and $z_4$.
 We refer to components of $G(F_C\cap F_H)$ of length one as 1-\emph{components}.

 As we will see later, the two $C$-connection vertices in components of $G(F_C\cap F_H)$ of length at least two are essentially independent, as far as our counting argument is concerned, since they belong to \emph{distinct} terminal edges.
-This is not true for the 1-components in $G(F_C\cap F_H)$, so we need to take special care with these, \csg{requiring the introduction of the parameter $c$.}
+This is not true for the 1-components in $G(F_C\cap F_H)$, so we need to take special care with these, requiring the introduction of the parameter $c$.

-\csg{ Occasionally we will also need the notion of a $H$-connection vertex: this is an $H$-external vertex which is incident with exactly one edge of $G(F_H\setminus F_C)$.
-In Figure~\ref{f:Cexternal-cases}, the $H$-connection vertices are $x_1$, $x_2$, $y_1$, $y_2$, $y_3$, $y_4$. }
+Occasionally we will also need the notion of a $H$-connection vertex: this is an $H$-external vertex which is incident with exactly one edge of $G(F_H\setminus F_C)$.
+In Figure~\ref{f:Cexternal-cases}, the $H$-connection vertices are $x_1$, $x_2$, $y_1$, $y_2$, $y_3$, $y_4$.

-\csg{ Now we need some definitions for points.
-A point in a part of $F_H$ (respectively, of $F_C$) is \emph{external} in $F_H$ (respectively, $F_C$) if it corresponds to an $H$-external vertex of $H$ (respectively, $C$-external vertex of $C$).
-A point in $F_C$ (respectively, $F_H$) is a $C$-\emph{connection point} (respectively, $H$-\emph{connection point}) if it is the external point which represents a $C$-connection vertex (respectively, $H$-connection vertex) in the part of $F_H\cap F_C$ corresponding to a terminal edge. }